sbkhadem/sbkhadem.github.io/README.md

     </header>
     <main>
         <section id="about">
-            <h1>About Example School</h1>
+            <h1>shibgonj govt model high school</h1>
-            <p>Welcome to Example School!
+            <p>Welcome our school!
 We are a dedicated team of educators committed to providing the best education for our students.</p>
         </section>
         <section id="programs">
             <h1>Our Programs</h1>